-Sign it and write down your telephone number and Medicare number.
+- Sign it and write down your telephone number and Medicare number.
 Make a copy.

-Include any other documentation that supports your appeal.
+- Include any other documentation that supports your appeal.

-Medicare Advantage.
-Filing an appeal is potentially a little trickier with Medicare Advantage plans.
-You're dealing not only with Medicare, but with the rules set by the private insurance company that runs your program.
+Medicare Advantage.With Medicare Advantage plans, you're dealing not only with Medicare, but with the rules set by the private insurance company that runs your program.

 If you think that your Medicare Advantage program's refusal is jeopardizing your health, ask for a "fast decision."
 The insurer is legally bound to get you a response within 72 hours.

 Medicare Prescription Drug Plan.
 Medicare Prescription Drug Plans are run by private insurance companies with their own procedures for filing appeals although they must follow the rules outlined by Medicare.